Paternity & Father’s Rights

 If you are asked to pay child support for a child you aren’t sure is yours, it is important to determine paternity now.
 If DNA testing proves that you are the father, you may be liable for back child support on payments that have not been made.
 Contact us for more information.

 Protecting Your Relationship with Legal Action

-At Emerson Law, we are upfront and honest about what parents can expect and help them form realistic goals.
-Contact us or call us at (727) 203-5576 today for a free brief consultation to discuss your case in more detail with one of our family law attorneys.
+At Emerson & Valentine, P.A., we are upfront and honest about what parents can expect and help them form realistic goals.
+Contact us or call us at (727) 203-5576 today for a consultation to discuss your case in more detail with one of our family law attorneys.